cifuab/example-k8s-aws/README.md

 # REQS

-Try to cover some aspects of this points :
+Try to cover some aspects of these points :

 - Setup EKS on AWS,egress traffic from the cluster is using just one IP address with Nat Gateway
 - Auto-Scaler , Nginx autoconfig
 - Dockerize & Deploy Python apps, deploy in EKS with helm + HPA
 - Setup RDS Postgresql

+**Note**: The easiest way is to use AWS Lamda or some serverless service for API

 ## Apps config